-Well-known Australian actress Charlotte Chimes has recently wrapped a lead role in the film project “One Eight Zero”,opposite “Pirates of the Caribbean: Dead Men Tell No Tales” actor, Rupert Raineri.
+Well-known Australian actress Charlotte Chimes has recently wrapped a lead role in the production “One Eight Zero”, opposite “Pirates of the Caribbean: Dead Men Tell No Tales” actor, Rupert Raineri.

 In explaining why Charlotte was cast, the director and production team could not be more enthusiastic in highlighting that Charlotte was the only actress in Australia who could have played the lead role of Lucy.
 Director Denai Gracie was particularly favourable.
 Gracie is well-known in Australia for her film work and producing the award-winning film “Battle Ground” with “X-Men” star Tim Pocock.
 “Reviewing [Charlotte’s] previous work gave me such confidence in her ability to excel in the role, that I didn’t feel the need to audition her.
 She did not disappoint!!…Charlotte instinctively resonated with the character of Lucy, bringing the perfect blend of sincerity and authenticity to the role, and delivered a powerhouse performance.”